Total-Jeopardy/flutter-mvvm-template/README.md

 core/network

-core/presentation (AsyncState, ViewModel base, UiMessage)
+core/presentation primitives

-If you feel the need to change these, it’s a signal to:
+If you feel the need to change these, evolve the template version instead.

-either extend them

-or evolve the template version

-Commands
+🧪 Commands
 Run (dev)
 flutter run \
   --dart-define=FLAVOR=dev \